cookiecutter/cookiecutter-django/docs/1-getting-started/project-generation-options.rst

     8. SparkPost_
     9. `Other SMTP`_

+rest_api:
+    Select a REST API framework to use.
+The choices are:

+    1. None
+    2. `Django Rest Framework`_
+    3. `Django Ninja`_

 use_async:
     Indicates whether the project should use web sockets with Uvicorn + Gunicorn.

-use_drf:
-    Indicates whether the project should be configured to use `Django Rest Framework`_.

 frontend_pipeline:
     Select a pipeline to compile and optimise frontend assets (JS, CSS, ...):